jemartpacilan/converterServer/README.md

 POST : <host>/job-queue/ -> create jobs for processing

 POST : <host>/job-processor/ -> process jobs (endpoint for the conversion of the files located in the zipped file)

+## Further Improvements
+* Use pywinauto instead of pyautogui to automate application process.
+The reason for this is that pyautogui uses coordinates (for mouse clicks) that might change due to resolution.
+This will result to mouse clicking errors if not handled properly.
+Using pywinauto will be much more efficient since it has functionalities that lets you interact with the elements of the window application.
+This means that you can directly access an element properly regardless of the resolution of the screen.